-(2) The Court may, in its discretion, forgo pretrial meetings under his Rule.
+(2) The Court may, in its discretion, forgo pretrial meetings under this Rule.

 (e) Scheduling Order.
 The Court shall issue a scheduling order as soon as practicable, but in any event within the earlier of sixty (60) days after any defendant has been served with the complaint or forty-five (45) days after any defendant has appeared.
 The scheduling order shall limit the time to join other parties, amend the pleadings, complete discovery and file motions.
-A schedule may be modified only for good cause and with the Court's onsent.
-The scheduling order may include, but is not Imited to:
+A schedule may be modified only for good cause and with the Court's consent.
+The scheduling order may include, but is not limited to:

-(1) modifying the timing of disclosures under Rules 153.14-2 and 153.14-5;
+(1) modifying the timing of disclosures under Rules 803.14-2 and 803.14-5;

-(2) modifying he extent of dscovery;
+(2) modifying the extent of discovery;